AlisonW417/reading-round-up/notes.md

 - [ ] figure out navigation!
 - [ ] remove users reducer, etc?
 - [ ] add genre to books?? ****
+- [ ] finish create new book functionality

 ## Overview:
 - this application will allow users to create a reading log and rate books they have read